 Amazon parrot with full wing (left); and clipped primaries along the line of covert feathers (right) (AKJ)

-The preferred method is to cut primary feathers along the line of the external wing coverts.
-This reference point is significant: to cut at a level lower than this line will allow the bird still to fly.
 Whilst the feather cut may be tidied up to just under the covert line, it is important not to take the cut too high.
-Note that the external wing coverts extend further than the internal feathers.
+Note that the external wing coverts extend further that the internal feathers.
 If these are used as a reference, the trim will be too high.
 This can result in two problems: the first is that new growing feathers, still encased in their protective sheaths (“blood feathers”) may be cut, with resulting haemorrhage.
 The shorter cut will also mean that the quills left may create a problem at the next moult, similar to the situation found when recently trapped birds taken for importation, are savagely and carelessly hacked by the native trappers to prevent them flying.
-These over-short feathers become a source of irritation to the bird, and in many cases will lead to feather plucking.
-It may also be the case that the natural moulting process depends in part on the weight of the old feather pulling at the follicle, and gradually working loose.
-If the feather stump is too short, then this weight stimulus is not present, and the feathers are not lost at the proper interval.
-I have seen birds damaged in this way, still carrying these short quills 18 months after importation.
-The ends of the feathers become frayed in time, and again a source of irritation to the bird, leading to feather plucking.
+These over-short feathers become a source of irritation to the bird and in many cases will lead to feather plucking.
+It is my opinion also that the natural moulting process depends in part on the weight of the old feather pulling at the follicle and gradually working loose.
+If the feather stump is too short, then this weight stimulus is not present and the feathers are not lost at the proper Interval.
+I have seen birds damaged in this way, still carrying these short quills 18 months after being chopped.
+The ends of the feathers become frayed in time and again a source of irritation to the bird, leading to feather destructive behaviour.

-Left - new blood feathers growing in at tip of heavily clipped wing.
-Right - severely damaged quills chewed by bird following excessive clip or chop (AKJ)
+Top - new blood feathers growing in at tip of heavily clipped wing.
+Below - severely damaged quills chewed by bird following excessive chop

 The next – and most important – dilemma is how many feathers should be cut?
 The answer has to be variable, according to the species involved.
-Light-bodied, long-winged strong-flying birds like cockatiels will require more feathers to be removed than will a stocky, short-winged species such as an Amazon parrot.
-Each patient has to be treated individually, and the required effect discussed with the owner.
-An obese pet Amazon may require only 4 or 5 feathers removed.
-My preference is to retain the outer primary feathers for cosmetic effect provided when the wings are in their resting position crossed over the body.
+Light-bodied, long winged strong-flying birds like cockatiels will require more feathers to be removed than will a stocky, short-winged species such as an Amazon parrot.
+Each patient has to be treated individually and the required effect discussed with the owner.
+An obese pet Amazon parrot may require only 4 or 5 feathers removed.
+My preference is to retain the outer primary feathers (9 and 10) for cosmetic effect provided when the wings are in their resting position crossed over the body.
 This is controversial, with many veterinarians suggesting that this leaves these outer feathers vulnerable to injury.
-When dealing with the strong fliers, it is essential to take 7-10 feathers, including the outer flights 9 and 10.
+When dealing with the strong flyers, it is essential to take 7-10 feathers, including the outer flights 9 and 10.

 Clipping the secondary flight feathers certainly will not prevent flight!
-Yet I have seen many birds clipped by pet-store workers or inexperienced veterinarians in this fashion.
+Yet I have seen many birds clipped by pet-store workers or inexperienced veterinarians in this fashion (fig 5).
 Owners naturally become upset when their birds still fly around their heads, or worse still, escape!
-I have also clips where all primaries and secondaries have been removed.
+I have also encountered clips where all primaries and secondaries have been removed.
 This is excessive and unnecessary.

 African grey parrot with secondary flight feathers clipped.
 This bird will still fly!
 (AKJ)